RASHID MUSHKANI

 Bio

-I’m Rashid.
-I research urban planning and artificial intelligence through participatory design.
+Rashid Mushkani is a researcher in urban planning and artificial intelligence who works through participatory design.

 I hold a Master of Engineering from Toyohashi University of Technology, Japan, where I studied socio-spatial equity in urban parks.
 Professionally, I've collaborated with the Aga Khan Development Network and taught foundational design and environmental design courses at Kabul University.